Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ![Uninstalling an Apk package of Chromium using the sideload utility](/assets/uploads/sideload-utility-uninstall.webp)

-We are working on making the subsystem easier to access by integrating it into the GNOME software.
+We are working on making the subsystem easier to access by integrating it into GNOME Software.
 We can't promise this at this time.
 But it is in our plans.

 #### Waydroid